AleksandraBelousova/genostream-analytics-platform/README.md

 expand_less
 IGNORE_WHEN_COPYING_START
 IGNORE_WHEN_COPYING_END
-# Create a .env file from the example
+# In the project root, create a file named .env with the following content:
-cp .env.example .env

-No changes are required in the .env file to run the project locally.
+# API_PORT=8000
+# CLICKHOUSE_PORT_HTTP=8123
+# CLICKHOUSE_PORT_NATIVE=9000
+# CLICKHOUSE_DB=genostream
+# CLICKHOUSE_USER=user
+# CLICKHOUSE_PASSWORD=your_very_secret_password

+(You can copy the content above and save it as .env)

 3. Data Acquisition

-The ETL pipeline requires four specific data files from the Broad Institute's Single Cell Portal.
+The ETL pipeline requires four specific files from the Broad Institute's Single Cell Portal.

-Navigate to the study page: A single-cell landscape of high-grade serous ovarian cancer
+Navigate to the study download page: SCP259 Download

-Download the following four files directly into the data/external/ directory:
+Download the following four files into the data/external/ directory:

-All.meta2.txt (The full metadata file)
+All.meta2.txt

-Epi.barcodes2.tsv (Barcodes for epithelial cells)
+Epi.barcodes2.tsv

-Epi.genes.tsv (Gene names for epithelial cells)

-gene_sorted-Epi.matrix.mtx (The expression matrix for epithelial cells)

-The data/external/ directory should now contain these four files.
+Epi.genes.tsv

+gene_sorted-Epi.matrix.mtx

 4. Launch the System

-This command will build the API image, start the ClickHouse and API containers, and run them in the background.
+This command builds the API image and starts the ClickHouse and API containers.

 code
 Bash